A dog’s nose is usually moist and cool, but not dripping wet.

 Causes of Dog Runny Nose

-Common causes of dog runny nose include:
+Common reasons that cause a dog to have a runny nose include:

 If your dog has a runny nose only seasonally (e.g. in spring or fall), and the nasal discharge is clear and watery, chances are he is suffering from seasonal pollen allergy.